 - 1. Fan cable connector

 - 2. Power button FFC connector

-- 3. WWAN (Darwin) antenna connectors
+- 3. WLAN card connector

 - 4. SIM card slot

+- 5. WWAN (Darwin) antenna connectors

+- 6. SIM card slot

-- 5. Fan cable connector
+- 7. Fan cable connector

-- 6. GPU power cable connector
+- 8. GPU power cable connector

-- 7. IR camera cable connector
+- 9. IR camera cable connector

-- 8. Display cable connector
+- 10. Display cable connector

-- 9. LAN port
+- 11. LAN port

-- 10. Power adapter cable connector
+- 12. Power adapter cable connector

-- 11. Touchpad cable connector
+- 13. Touchpad cable connector

-- 12. Battery cable connector
+- 14. Battery cable connector

-- 13. M.2 SSD slot 5 connector
+- 15. M.2 SSD slot 5 connector

-- 14. USH board cable connector
+- 16. USH board cable connector

-- 15. SD card reader FPC cable connector
+- 17. SD card reader FPC cable connector

-- 16. WLAN antenna cable connectors
+- 18. WLAN antenna cable connectors

-- 17. M.2 SSD slot 2 connector
+- 19. M.2 SSD slot 2 connector

-- 18. M.2 SSD slot 3 connector
+- 20. M.2 SSD slot 3 connector

-- 19. WWAN card connector
+- 21. WWAN card connector

-- 20. M.2 SSD slot 4 connector
+- 22. M.2 SSD slot 4 connector

-21. Speaker cable connector
+- 23. Speaker cable connector

 - 1. Remove the (M2x5) screw that secures the WLAN bracket to the system board. - 2.
 Lift to remove the WLAN bracket. - 3.
 Disconnect the antennas from their connectors. - 4.
 Carefully pry the outside end of the GPU power cable connector head to unlock the GPU power cable connector from the system board on top side of the system. - 5.
 Slightly slide the GPU power cable connector outwards to disconnect the GPU power cable from the connector on the system board. - 6.
 Remove the four (M2x6) screws that secure the two PCB beam connectors to the system board and the GPU card. - NOTE: For models shipped with an integrated GPU card, the PCB beam connectors are on the bottom and top-right side of the GPU card.
 For models shipped with a discrete GPU card, the PCB beam connectors are at the bottom side of the GPU card. - 7.
 Remove the PCB beam connectors from the computer. - 8.
 Remove the three (M2x5) screws that secure the display cable bracket in place. - 9.
 Remove the display cable bracket from the computer. - 10.
 Disconnect the touch screen cable (for models shipped with a touch screen) or IR camera cable (for models that are shipped with an IR camera) and display cable from their connectors on the system board. - 11.
 Disconnect the power button board FFC from the system board, touchpad FFC, USH daughter board FFC (for models shipped with a USH daughter board), and SD card reader FPC cables. - 12.
 Remove the seven (M2x5) screws that secure the system board to the computer chassis. - 13.
 Flip the system board and disconnect the coin-cell battery cable from its connector on the system board. - 14.
-Pry the coin-cell battery, which is located under the system board, from the palmrest while lifting the system board. - 15.
 Remove the system board from the computer.